 Not too long ago, an employer-provided mobile phone or notebook computer was seen as a great perk—a free phone or computer that could be used while traveling to keep workers connected to their offices when they were on the road.
 Without missing a beat, road warriors could finish up a presentation while waiting for a connecting flight.
 As an added benefit, they had a free cell phone or computer for personal use and could eliminate that expense from their personal budget.

-Then those phones became "smarter."
-It didn't take long for mobile phones to become portable digital assistants (PDAs), which have evolved into BlackBerries, iPhones and Android devices that put an incredible amount of computing power into the palm of our hands.
+Then those phones became “smarter.”
+It didn’t take long for mobile phones to become portable digital assistants (PDAs), which have evolved into BlackBerries, iPhones and Android devices that put an incredible amount of computing power into the palm of people’s hands.
 Mobile phones now include text and e-mail messaging.
 Most people who have a smartphone provided by their employer have probably received and responded to urgent e-mail messages while trying to enjoy a meal or a well-earned night’s rest.

 Return to top of page